-The Rhodes State College Safety and Security Department is located in Tech.
+The Rhodes State Public Safety Department is located in Tech.
 Lab 140 and is staffed 24 hours a day, 7 days a week by unarmed uniformed Security Officers.
-The Safety and Security Department is staffed by a full-time Director, a full-time Supervisor, 2 full-time Security Officer, 8 part-time Security Officers.
-Security Officers have no arrest authority.
-Security Officers patrol the campus on foot and in marked patrol vehicles.
+The Safety and Security Department is staffed by a full-time and part-time Public Safety Officers.
+These Public Safety Officers have no arrest authority.
+Public Safety Officers patrol the campus on foot and in a marked patrol vehicle.
+The Public Safety Department is managed by the Ohio State University Division of Police.
 Additionally, The Ohio State University Division of Police (OSUPD) employs a state of Ohio certified, uniformed police officer with full police authority, that meets all state law enforcement standards and is granted their authority from the Ohio Revised Code (Section 3345.04).
-The OSUPD Officer can be contacted at 567-242-7400.
+The OSUPD Officer can be contacted at 614-292-2121.
 The OSUPD Officer responds to calls for service, enforces parking rules and regulations, patrols campus in a marked police vehicle and investigates criminal activity and when necessary effects arrest.
-When the OSUPD Officer is not on campus Rhodes State College relies on the Allen County Sheriff's Office and the Ohio State Highway Patrol for law enforcement services.
+When the OSUPD Officer is not on campus, Rhodes State College relies on the Allen County Sheriff's Office and the Ohio State Highway Patrol for law enforcement services.
 Rhodes State College maintains a positive working relationship with all state and federal agencies throughout the area.

-For fire and other medical emergencies, the Bath Township Fire Department provides Emergency Medical Service and Fire Service for Rhodes State College.
+For fire and other medical emergencies on main campus, the Bath Township Fire Department provides Emergency Medical Service and Fire Service for Rhodes State College.